GriffithUniLibrary/redcap-intro-old-23/content/03-instruments.md

 {% include figure.html img="new-project.png" caption="The New Projects screen" alt="Screenshot showing the New Project screen" width="100%" %}

+You can start with an empty project, or use a template provided by REDCap.
+Templates can be a useful way of getting started with a basic project structure, if you know the type of project you need.
+We are going to start with an empty project.

-## First, some terminology
+## Before we proceed: some terminology

-Before you start building a project, it will be helpful to understand the terms that REDCap uses.
+Before you start building your project, it will be helpful to understand the terms that REDCap uses.
 The first and most important distinction is between `instruments`, `forms` and `surveys`.

+{% capture instrumentinfo %}

 REDCap considers anything that can capture data to be an `instrument`.
 Data can then be added to an instrument using either `forms` or `surveys`.

+{% endcapture %}
+{% include alert.html text=instrumentinfo color="info" %}

 {% include figure.html img="instruments-forms-surveys.png" alt="Instruments, forms and surveys." width="75%" %}